geoserver/geoserver/doc/en/user/source/rest/api/styles.rst

 ``pretty``
 ^^^^^^^^^^

-The ``pretty`` parameter returns the style in a human-readable format, with proper whitespace and indentation.
+The ``pretty`` parameter returns the style in a human-readable format, with proper blank-space and indentation.
 This parameter has no effect if you request a style in its native format - in this case the API returns the exact content of the underlying file.
 The HTML, XML, and JSON formats do not support this parameter.

 ``/workspaces/<ws>/styles[.<format>]``
 --------------------------------------